 Salary and perks of teaching English in Italy

 The pay for teaching English in Italy is pretty good.
 If you are flexible about your schedule, you have the opportunity to make a decent living in your teaching job in Italy.

 If you are teaching at a public school or via a language academy, you can expect to receive 15 Euros an hour.
 For private classes, you can charge between 20-25 Euros per hour.

-Teaching English in Italy offers less perks than teaching elsewhere in the world, notably east Asian countries.
+Teaching English in Italy offers fewer perks than teaching elsewhere in the world, notably in east Asian countries.
 In some countries, your employer pays for your flights for you, assists you with your paperwork, and provides you with an apartment.

 This is not the case in Italy where you have to do everything yourself.
 It helps if you are flexible with all aspects of your move from the onset.